VzxPLnHqr/sig-pow/README.md

 The ticket is a valid transaction in every way except that the nLocktime might prevent it from being broadcast and included in a block for, say, another 200 years!
+The exact amount of time depends on the parameters of the work-lock, but it is possible to create work-locks which are short (easy) or nearly impossible (long, taking centuries, if ever, to unlock).

 More work will produce tickets with a sooner nLocktime.

 In essence, this is **provably fair proof of future proof of work (PoFpOW?)**.

+#### Live (Signet) Example
+This first output (index 0) of [this transaction on signet](https://mempool.space/signet/tx/f946a09f1f33b92506c39993532070247eae36921c70543ff386c578a78397b1) funds a naive work-lock which requires 4 signatures to each be less than or equal 73 bytes.
+All such bitcoin signatures meet this criteria, so it was a trivial work-lock to "solve," but you can get an idea of how it works by inspecting the [spending transaction](https://mempool.space/signet/tx/695b89db80ff904b1cd89243a6588b5dc882d921f7faf6496ed9bc87bc318990).

 ## How?
 1. Alice creates `N` private keys (`priv_key_i` for `i` in `0..N`), and makes them